Some websites are sticky.

 2. Search Functionality

 I have to admit, I was a little bit surprised when I got this response.
 Search bars seem a bit old-school, after all.
 Could they really make a difference?

-SEO expert Sam Williamson of Glasgow digital agency Aims Media says yes.
+SEO expert Sam Williamson of the marketing team at WeSwap Euros says yes.